In this post, you will learn what is Manometer and how it works with Its Working principle, Applications, Advantages, Types of Manometers, and more.

-The manometer is a device used to measure pressure at a point in a fluid by balancing the column of fluid by the same or another fluid.
+The manometer is a device used to measure pressure at a point in a fluid via balancing the column of fluid by the same or another fluid.
+It is commonly known as a U-shaped tube that is filled with a liquid, gas, steam, etc.

 Following are the three different types of manometers: